 Should I join a hospital committee?

 Consider joining a hospital committee if it relates to your research in some capacity.
-Being on a committee may expose you to faculty members from other specialties that may have similar research interests and provide for future collaborations.
+Being on a committee may expose you to faculty members from other specialties who may have similar research interests and provide for future collaborations.

 Publications other than research

 There are a number of opportunities in emergency medicine to publish including blog posts, book chapters, magazine articles, and podcasts.
 Contact faculty members in your department who are active in Free Open Access Medical Education (FOAM) to see if there are any opportunities for you to publish articles pertaining to your area of interest.
-Publishing a case report in a journal or blogpost that relates to your research is also a quick and easy way to add to your resume.
+Publishing a case report in a journal or blog post that relates to your research is also a quick and easy way to add to your resume.